On pseudoeffective cones of projective bundles and volume function: Introduction

-Let $L$ be a line bundle on a smooth irreducible complex projective variety $X$ of dimension $n$.
-The volume of $L$, denoted by $\vol(L)$ is defined as follows:
+Let $L$ be a line bundle on a smooth irreducible projective variety $X$ of dimension $n$.
+The volume of $L$, denoted by $\vol_X(L)$, is the non-negative number defined as follows:

-It is true, but not entirely obvious that the limsup is actually a limit (see \cite{F},\cite{T}).
-The volume function is invariant under numerical equivalence.
-Hence we have a well-defined mapping from the N\'{e}ron-Severi group $N^1(X)_{\mathbb{Q}}$ to $\mathbb{Q}_+$ which we again denote by $\vol_X$.
-Infact, the function on $N^1(X)_{\mathbb{Q}}$ extends uniquely to a continuous function $\vol_X : N^1(X)_{\mathbb{R}} \longrightarrow \mathbb{R}_{+}$ on the real N\'{e}ron-Severi group $N^1(X)_{\mathbb{R}}$.
-If $L$ is an ample line bundle, then by asymptotic Riemann-Roch one has $\vol_X(L) =L^d$.
-In particular, the volume function is polynomial type on the ample cone of $X$.
+The limsup is actually a limit (see \cite{F},\cite{T}).
+The volume function is $n$-homogeneous and invariant under numerical equivalence.
+Hence we have a well-defined mapping from the N\'{e}ron-Severi group $N^1(X)_{\mathbb{Q}}$ to $\mathbb{Q}_{\geq 0 }$ which we again denote by $\vol_X$.
+In fact, the function on $N^1(X)_{\mathbb{Q}}$ extends uniquely to a continuous function $\vol_X: N^1(X)_{\mathbb{R}} \longrightarrow \mathbb{R}_{\geq 0}$ on the real N\'{e}ron-Severi group $N^1(X)_{\mathbb{R}}$.
 By definition of big divisors, a line bundle $L$ is big if and only if $\vol_X(L) >0$.
+If $L$ is an ample line bundle, then by asymptotic Riemann-Roch one has $\vol_X(L) =L^n$.
+In particular, the volume function is polynomial on the ample cone of $X$.
 However, on the larger cone of big divisors, the behaviour of the volume function is not completely understood in general, and in such cases the volume functions are not so easy to calculate.
 More details about volume functions can be found in \cite{ELMNP} and \cite{L2}.

-When $X$ is a surface, then the volume function is piecewise polynomial on the pseudoeffective cone of the surface $X$, and the volume function can be computed using the Zariski decomposition of pseudoeffective divisors on $X$ (see Chapter 2, \cite{L2}).
+When $X$ is a surface, then the volume function is piecewise quadratic on the pseudoeffective cone of the surface $X$, and the volume function can be computed using the Zariski decomposition of pseudoeffective divisors on $X$ (see Chapter 2, \cite{L1}).

+When $X$ is a toric variety, the pseudo-effective cone $\overline{\Eff}^1(X)$ is a polyhedral cone and it carries a decomposition into finitely many closed polyhedral subcones on which the volume function vol$_X$ is given by a polynomial of degree equal to $\dim(X)$.
+The piecewise polynomial nature of vol$_X$ in the toric setting is illustrated in \cite{ELMN03}.

+Bauer, Küronya, and Szemberg \cite{BKS03} have used Zariski decompositions to study the volume function when $X$ is a smooth projective surface.
+They show that in this case Big$(X)$ admits a decomposition into locally polyhedral chambers on which vol$_X(\xi)$ is a quadratic polynomial function of $\xi$.
+On the other hand, they also exhibit a threefold $X$ for which vol$_X(\xi)$ is not piecewise polynomial (although it is locally analytic in this example).
+It remains a very interesting open question to say something about the nature of the function

+in general.
+The natural expectation here is that there exists a “large” open set $U\subseteq N^1 (X)_{\mathbb{R}}$ such that vol$_X$ is real analytic on each connected component of $U$.

 In \cite{C}, the volume function has been calculated on projective bundle $\mathbb{P}_C(E)$ over a smooth irreducible curve $C$ defined over a field of characteristic zero .
 It is proved in \cite{C} that there is a subdivision of the real N\'{e}ron-Severi group $N^1(\mathbb{P}_C(E))_{\mathbb{R}}$ into sectors such that the volume function is polynomial on each sector.